lucaselblanc/pollardsrho/README.md

 #### Distinguished Points (DP)

  The Distinguished Points strategy is a memory-saving filter.
-Instead of storing every step of the walk (which would crash your RAM), the algorithm only saves points that satisfy a specific condition: the first d bits of the X-coordinate must be zero.
+Instead of storing every step of the walk (which would crash your RAM), the algorithm only saves points that satisfy a specific condition: the first d bits of the x coordinate must be zero.
 When two walkers hit the same DP, a collision is found and the private key is recovered. ​The Trade-off: More DP bits = Less RAM used, but slower collision detection.
 Fewer DP bits = Faster detection, but higher RAM consumption.

 #### Delay Of Distinguished Points